-In our latest documentary, we go behind the scenes to see what North Georgia author Jerry Grillo discovered about Hall of Famer Johnny Mize while writing his 2024 biography (https://www.nebraskapress.unl.edu/nebraska/9781496235442/big-cat/).
+In this 2025 documentary, we go behind the scenes to see what North Georgia author Jerry Grillo discovered about Hall of Famer Johnny Mize while writing his 2024 biography (https://www.nebraskapress.unl.edu/nebraska/9781496235442/big-cat/).

-One of the greatest hitters in baseball’s golden age (1920s-1950s), Mize was born and raised in tiny Demorest, Georgia, in the northeast Georgia mountains, where he returned to live in his later years.
+One of the greatest hitters in baseball’s golden age (1920s-1950s), Mize was born and raised in tiny Demorest, Georgia, in the northeast Georgia mountains, where he returned to live out his later years.

 Mize spent 15 seasons slugging for the Cardinals, New York Giants, and finally with the New York Yankees, who won a record five straight World Series (1949-1953) with Mize as their ace in the hole—the best pinch hitter in the American League.

 During this same era, the Negro Leagues were enjoying its own golden age with the likes of Josh Gibson, Satchel Paige, Buck Leonard and many more.
-Atlantans celebrated their own all star first baseman who dazzled fans at Ponce de Leon ballpark: James “Red” Moore of the Atlanta Black Crackers who was born and raised in Bush Mountain, an all-Black community in southwest Atlanta.
+Atlantans celebrated their own all star first baseman who dazzled fans at Ponce de Leon ballpark: James “Red” Moore of the Atlanta Black Crackers.
+Moore lived in Bush Mountain, an all-Black community in southwest Atlanta.

 Greg White, a former recreation center director in Decatur, Ga., helped Moore achieve his dream of being an ambassador for Negro League baseball before he died in 2016 at the age of 99.